-Classiﬁed by the Carnegie Foundation as an Arts and Sciences institution, Augustana is in the nation's top 60 private undergraduate colleges for the number of graduates who earn the Ph.D.
-Since 1950, Augustana has had a chapter of the prestigious Phi Beta Kappa honor society.
+Classiﬁed by the Carnegie Foundation as an Arts and Sciences institution, Augustana has had a chapter of the prestigious Phi Beta Kappa honor society since 1950.

-About 90 percent of the 190 full-time faculty hold Ph.D.s or the terminal degrees in their ﬁelds.
+More than 90 percent of the 197 full-time faculty hold Ph.D.s or the terminal degrees in their ﬁelds.
 The 12-to-1 student-faculty ratio allows students to pursue their own academic careers on a personal level.

 Augustana actively promotes, underwrites and administers research projects involving both professors and students.
 Research work has included major projects funded by the National Institutes of Health, the National Science Foundation, the American Chemical Society's Petroleum Research Fund, Argonne National Laboratories and the American Heart Association.

 For more information and data about Augustana’s academic community and reputation, see the Office of Institutional Research.